PERIOD (TITIK)

 (d) Helena

-A single closing parenthesis follows the number or letter in specific divisions of a formal outline.
+A single closing parenthesis follows the number or letter in

 Example: